adamfowleruk/mljs/planning.md

     - Change of layout working, updating on screen live
      - Check for unknown zone names, and move to last zone in widget
    - Widgets tab
-    - Add layouts to widgets list in own section at top
+    - Add layouts to widgets class list in own section at top
     - Make widget list scroll internally (so it doesn't distort lower tabs' positions)
     - Validate new Config wrapper instances
      - Add/remove multiple sub configs (highcharts especially)